LaendleEnergy/AccountManagement/README.md

 ./gradlew quarkusDev
 ```

+This will spin up all necessary dependencies, using [Quarkus Dev Services](https://quarkus.io/guides/dev-services), like
+a Postgres database.
+The database will be seeded using `seed.dev.sql`.
+In order for Quarkus to start the database,
+Docker must already be started

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application